BenjaminJonahZhang/scapi/doc/source/communication.rst

 This is a special case of Queue communication that uses the SSL protocol during the communication with the JMS broker (server).

 The way to construct an SSL queue differs from the way to construct an SSL socket.
 Unlike a socket construction, where there are unique classes for SSL sockets, in the JMS implementation the classes are the same.
 The only thing that determines the communication type is the URI given in the ``ConnectionFactory`` constructor.
 To create a plain and insecure communication use tcp://localhost:port uri; to create a secure connection that uses SSL protocol use **ssl**://localhost:port uri.
 In SCAPI's QueueCommunicationSetup class the connectionFactory is given as an argument to the constructor, when the factory is already initialized with the URI.
-As a result, the choice of whether or not to use the SSL protocol or not is the user responsibility.
+As a result, the choice of whether or not to use the SSL protocol is the user's responsibility.

 We provide a concrete implementation of SSL queue communication that uses the ActiveMQ implementation, called :java:ref:`SSLActiveMQCommunicationSetup`.
 Like plain queue communication, the SSLActiveMQCommunicationSetup creates the factory inside the constructor and this way the user can avoid the factory construction.
 If a different SSL queue implementation is used, then the factory needs to be used, and the client and server certificates need to be loaded into the key store and trust store.